-This October, Alex will be presented with a plaque and a gift card to acknowledge his achievements.
-We spoke with Alex to learn a bit more about him.
+This October, Mollie will be presented with a plaque and a gift card to acknowledge her achievements.
+We spoke with Mollie to learn a bit more about her.
 Check out the full interview below!

 What influence has soccer had in your life?